How This TV Host Gets Her Skin So Good

 “I wear a lot of makeup because I’m on camera a lot.
 So I like to remove it all before I wash my face.
 Tarte’s products are cruelty-free too!
 And it all comes off nicely.
 I will use these for my whole face when I’m feeling lazy.”

 “I use these drugstore makeup remover wipes for all my face makeup.
-They’re so easy, and easy to find”
+They’re so easy, and easy to find.”

 The Cleanser